cs-uob/COMS20012/docs/labs/LAB5.md

 2. Based on the directory structure of OS/161, can you understand Linux kernel directory structure?

 We hope you enjoyed this short introduction to Linux.
-You will have the opportunity to dive into a bit more Linux kernel programming in [year 4](https://cs-uob.github.io/COMSM0049/).

 ## Acknowledgement